Tyning

 “Betyned.
 Hedged-about. {W}ee vse yet in some partes of England, to say tyning for hedging.”
 However, it does not appear in the Oxford English Dictionary, in Chambers, or in the Linguistic Atlas of England (Orton &c, Leeds University Press, London, 1978).
-Pevsner (The Buildings of England: Bristol and North Somerset, Penguin, 1958) mentions it only in passing, to refer to an Iron Age long barrow at Tyning Farm, Cheddar.
+Pevsner (The Buildings of England: Bristol and North Somerset, Penguin, 1958) mentions it only in passing, to refer to Tynings Farm above Cheddar, and the Neolithic long barrow (now thought unlikely) and Bronze Age round barrows nearby.